Last Updated on 14/05/2024 by Denise Leo. Post first published on September 2, 2021.

 Pomeranian Puppy Uglies is Normal

-Pomeranian puppies usually go through a fur shedding period where they lose their puppy coat and grow an adult one.
-This coat change, called ‘blowing the coat,’ and about 8 out of 10 Poms experience this to some extent, from mild hair loss to severe balding patches on their body or head.
+Pomeranian puppies usually go through a fur-shedding period during which they lose their puppy coat and grow an adult one.
+This coat change is called ‘blowing the coat,’ about 8 out of 10 Poms experience it to some extent, from mild hair loss to severe balding patches on their body or head.

-For the last 20% of Pomeranian puppies, their transition will happen gradually.
-New fur growth is at a rate where it can replace the old puppy hair falling out.
+The transition will happen gradually for the last 20% of Pomeranian puppies.
+New fur growth is at a rate that can replace the old puppy hair falling out.

-Shedding is not as visible to owners who see their puppy each and every day.
+Shedding is not as visible to owners who see their puppy every day.
 Adult hair quickly replaces the puppy fur.

 Should I Be Concerned If My Pomeranian Puppy Does Not Go Through the Uglies?

-Usually not a reason for concern as owners see their Pom babies each day, and often may not notice any changes.
-Beauty is in the eye of the beholder and most Pom parents see their Pomeranian as beautiful irrespective of coat quantity.
+Usually, this is not a concern as owners see their Pom babies each day and often may not notice any changes.
+Beauty is in the eye of the beholder, and most Pom parents see their Pomeranian as beautiful, regardless of coat quantity.

-If a Pomeranian puppy doesn’t go through the “ugly” phase and/or fails to shed the puppy coat, the owner should be worried as this may mean that your Pom could face major coat loss problems in the future.
+If a Pomeranian puppy doesn’t go through the “ugly” phase and/or fails to shed the puppy coat, the owner should be worried, as this may mean that your Pom could face major coat loss problems.

 Exactly What are the Pomeranian Puppy Uglies Stages?

-During Pom’s first year of life, Pom puppies will lose their puppy coat but other changes also happen.
-The proportions of their bodies alter, making them look like their legs are longer than they should be, their ears grow into super-sized ears and various other alterations may occur, depending on each individual pup.
+Pom puppies will lose their puppy coat during their first year of life, but other changes also happen.
+Their bodies’ proportions alter, making them look like their legs are longer than they should be.
+Depending on each pup, their ears grow into super-sized ears, and various other alterations may occur.

 It’s often described as they’re going through the awkward “teenager phase.